-Forte wears sharp new styling to keep it from getting lost in the compact shuffle.
-The look is dramatically different -- longer, lower and wider.
-All that growth translates to a roomier interior, especially in the back, and a midsize trunk.
-The seats are plusher and more supportive than before, and heat is now available for the rear.
-Kia has engineered out most of the wind noise apparent in the outgoing model.
-The sedan will be joined by a hatchback and coupe later in the year.
+The Forte wears sharp, new style to keep it from getting lost in the compact shuffle: longer, lower and wider.
+All that growth translates to a roomier interior, especially in the back, and a trunk that rivals larger sedans.
+The seats are plusher and more supportive than ever before, and heat is now available for the rear.
+Kia has also engineered a quieter cabin.

-The new base powertrain is a 148-horsepower 1.8-liter four-cylinder matched to a six-speed manual or six-speed automatic, a setup that yields 37 mpg on the highway.
-Last year's 2-liter, now with 173 horsepower, continues as an option.
-When the coupe arrives, it will be available with a 201-horsepower turbocharged 1.6-liter.
+The base powertrain is a 147-horsepower 2-liter four-cylinder matched to a six-speed manual or six-speed automatic, a setup that yields 38 mpg on the highway.
+A 2-liter 173 horsepower version is also available as an option.
+The Forte5 hatchback houses a 1.6-liter turbocharged engine that puts out 201 horsepower.
 All but the base Forte offer driver-selectable electric steering with three settings: comfort, normal and sport.

 The Focus Formula

 A quick look around the Focus reveals that it's a cut above what buyers are used to in an economy car.
-Its exterior styling is sharp and expressive, and the interior surrounds you with high-quality materials.
+Its exterior styling is dynamic and expressive, and the interior is full of high-quality materials.
 The dashboard layout, in particular, conveys a reassuring level of quality and refinement.

 The Best of Both

-The Forte comes so close to midsize in appointments and space that we could see it winning over shoppers who thought they needed a larger (and more expensive) sedan.
-The Focus continues to deliver undeniable style and refinement in addition to a superb mix of efficiency and performance for this class.
+The Forte has the space of a midsize and some of the amenities that midsize shoppers look for, so we could see it winning over shoppers who would normally buy a larger sedan.
+However, the Focus continues to deliver undeniable style and refinement in addition to a superb mix of efficiency and performance for this class.

 Our Verdict: Ford Focus

 The Forte's many excellent qualities bring it close to—but not quite even with—the Focus.